alexandertrefz/essence/PUBLISHING.md

 ## One-time setup

-- The `essence` organisation must exist on npm — <https://www.npmjs.com/org/create> —
+- The `essence-lang` organisation must exist on npm — <https://www.npmjs.com/org/create> —
   and the publishing account must be a member allowed to publish in it.
 - `npm login` on the publishing machine.